Pre-order open Model N°01 / 2026 Made in Perth

 How much does it cost and when can I get one?

 Pricing for the first production run will be announced when reservations open.
 Drop your email below and you'll be notified the moment we're ready to take orders.
-No deposit yet — we'd rather lose your interest than take your money before we can deliver.
+No deposit yet.
+We'd rather lose your interest than take your money before we can deliver.

 First production run · Limited